Our approach to Privacy

 - To maintain your log in and session on our website

-- To target you with relevant advertisements based on interactions b with our website
+- To provide you with relevant marketing information based on interaction with our website

 - To provide live chat sessions